-Beech Hill Farm is the College of the Atlantic's working, sustainable organic student farm that students also use for for coursework and projects.
+Beech Hill Farm is a working, sustainable organic student farm that is also available to students for research projects and coursework.
 "Students, staff, faculty, and farm managers work collaboratively to meet the farm's threefold goal of local and sustainable food production, education and good land stewardship."

 College of the Atlantic

 College of the Atlantic students can design and participate in independent and group studies, work-study jobs, and final projects that involve Peggy Rockefeller Farms and nearby Beech Farm.
 Peggy Rockefeller Farms operations include the production of pastured livestock; cultivation of certified organic livestock, fruits, berries, vegetables, and mushrooms; and renewable energy projects.
 The Farm employs students, provides students with opportunities for hands-on experiences, and offers classes that include organic gardening and farm planning.